rcky844/knowledge-handbook/Biology/Organisation & Mechanisms/Metabolism & Enzymes/Respiration/Aerobic Respiration/Krebs cycle.md

 	- *Substrate-level phosphorylation*: A phosphate is transferred from one of the intermediates to ADP, forming $\ce{1ATP}$.

 > [!note]
-> The Kerbs cycle turns twice for each glucose molecule that undergoes [[Glycolysis]].
+> The Kerbs cycle turns twice for each glucose molecule that undergoes [[glycolysis]].